arenaxr/arena-services-docker/README.md

 Before starting services, we need to create the configuration files for the services with the right domains and create certificates (using letsencrypt/openssl).

-First, make sure you have an up to date the master branch with submodules:
+First, make sure you have an up-to-date master branch with submodules:
 ```bash
 git fetch --all
 git checkout master